Dialogue with the Founder of X World Games: At the core of the new game economy relationship is game assets

 In airdrop campaigns, we might randomly airdrop cards with different attributes to make the event more interesting.

 Blind boxes can satisfy users' short-term stimulation and satisfaction.
 In 2019, Pop Mart's revenue reached 1.683 billion yuan.
-This consumption craze is not only popular domestically but has also "gone overseas" and become a hit abroad.
+This consumption craze is not only popular domestically but has also made a strong "overseas" impact.
 Therefore, we will also design cards in the form of blind boxes and regularly plan interesting online and offline blind box card draw events.

-In the early stages of game release, we will have high-yield mining activities to attract more initial players, allowing them to share more game profits.
+In the early stages of game release, we will have high-yield mining activities to attract more initial players and let them share more game profits.

-We will also establish deeper collaborations with esports players, well-known IPs, and advertisers in the industry.
+We will also seek deeper collaborations with esports players, well-known IPs, and advertisers in the industry.

-Of course, I believe that good game operation and community management, centered around players to build a healthy gaming community, is the best way to promote.
+Of course, I believe that focusing on our own game operations and community management, and establishing a healthy gaming community centered around players is the best way to promote.

 Chain Catcher: Binance announced the launch of its NFT platform on April 27.
 What does this mean for the industry?
-How can it help game development teams?
+How does it help game development teams?

-Fernando Liu: The launch of Binance's NFT platform means that Binance users can directly access the NFT platform and trade using their Binance accounts, lowering the entry barrier for new users on the NFT platform.
+Fernando Liu: The launch of Binance's NFT platform means that Binance users can directly access the NFT platform and trade using their Binance accounts, lowering the entry barrier for new users.
 They only need to register on Binance.com to create and trade, which is a positive signal for NFTs.
-Users will be able to directly engage in the NFT space, providing better liquidity and lower user fees for small value creators, supporting their creation, and thus promoting the free flow of global value and creating an inclusive ecosystem.
+Users will be able to directly engage in the NFT space, providing better liquidity and lower user fees for small value creators, supporting their creation and thus promoting the free flow of global value and creating an inclusive ecosystem.

-On the other hand, it will also allow more users from both the crypto and non-crypto worlds to understand NFTs, as the true ownership brought by NFTs allows game assets to be used across different games.
-For game development teams, there is currently a pressing need for a more open platform that allows more game manufacturers to join and create games, incentivizing more independent game designers to enter the blockchain gaming industry and create more playable games.
+On the other hand, it can also help more crypto and non-crypto users understand NFTs, as the true ownership brought by NFTs allows game assets to be used across different games.
+For game development teams, there is also an urgent need for a more open platform to encourage more game manufacturers to join and create games, incentivizing more independent game designers to enter the blockchain gaming industry and create more playable games.
 They can also quickly obtain more substantial copyright fees and game revenue.

 Fernando Liu: Games are independent worlds with their own economic markets.
-A good game designer will provide the game with an effective economic model, allowing players to recognize the importance of certain game resources, thus stimulating player demand and triggering their desire to consume.
-Factors such as supply and demand relationships, price discrimination, and the impact of event policies will all affect the entire game economic market.
+A good game designer will provide an effective economic model for the game, allowing players to recognize the importance of certain game resources, thus stimulating player demand and triggering their desire to consume.
+The supply-demand relationship, price discrimination, and the impact of activity policies can all affect the entire game economic market.

-The introduction of NFTs into games solves the following two problems: First, it clarifies the ownership of items, marking that equipment or skins on the chain clearly belong to the player.
-Second, if a player exits the game, their game assets can be transferred along with them, avoiding the issue of item devaluation.
+The introduction of NFTs into gaming solves two problems: First, it clarifies ownership of items, marking equipment or skins on the chain as belonging to the player.
+Second, if a player quits the game, their game assets can be transferred with them, avoiding the issue of item devaluation.

-For example, when there is a significant disagreement between game companies and players regarding game development and operation philosophies, players can use democratic voting in DAOs to decide on changes to game functions or the future direction of the game.
+For example, when there is a significant disagreement between game companies and players regarding game development and operation philosophies, players can use democratic voting within the DAO to decide on changes to game functions or the future direction of the game.
 They can also utilize publicly available game code resources to fork and modify the game, such as creating their own character skins or items.

 Even in the case of a game company going bankrupt and unable to operate, players can still retain the game.
 This is the charm of decentralized games.
-Additionally, we need to establish an effective and reasonable token economic model that is more aligned with real-world economic conditions.
+Additionally, we need to establish an effective and reasonable token economic model that is closer to real-world economic systems.

-Chain Catcher: Currently, NFT consumption and production are mainly dominated by overseas markets.
-How do you balance different regional preferences during the game development process?
+Chain Catcher: Currently, NFT consumption and production are predominantly overseas.
+How do you balance different regional preferences during game development?
 What should blockchain games pay attention to for internationalization?

-Fernando Liu: It is true that NFT consumption and production are currently more prevalent overseas, but this does not mean that markets in other regions will stagnate.
-In response to different regional cultures, religions, and preferences, we will establish relevant regulations on the blockchain gaming platform to inform game creators about the cultural and religious contexts of different countries and regions, aiming to avoid religious issues and politically sensitive topics.
-At the same time, we will also initiate decentralized autonomous organizations (DAOs) to review game content and help game creators avoid these issues.
+Fernando Liu: While NFT consumption and production are indeed more prevalent overseas, this does not mean that markets in other regions will stagnate.
+We will provide relevant regulations on the blockchain gaming platform regarding different cultural, religious, and regional preferences, informing game creators about the cultures and religions of different countries and regions to avoid religious issues and politically sensitive topics.
+At the same time, we will initiate decentralized autonomous organizations (DAOs) to review game content and help game creators avoid these issues.

-Chain Catcher: Besides NFTs, what impact will the combination of DeFi and games, resulting in GameFi (gamified finance), have on blockchain games?
+Chain Catcher: Besides NFTs, what impact will the combination of DeFi and games, known as GameFi, have on blockchain games?

 Fernando Liu: Blockchain-based game items are endowed with asset mechanisms and clear ownership.
-Whether it is items/characters or game rules, they can be transformed into NFTs on the chain.
+Whether it’s items/characters or game rules, they can be converted into NFTs on the chain.
 The buying, selling, renting, or trading of these NFTs will naturally give rise to a new digital game asset circulation market.

 Overall, GameFi is reshaping the gaming industry and changing traditional production relationships.
 In the new gaming economic relationship, the core is game assets, with more diverse gameplay, allowing players to organize production more effectively.
 In the world of blockchain games, digital assets are created for players to manage autonomously, and game creators can reuse created assets to combine into more diverse game content.
 Compared to traditional games, blockchain games can generate better synergy and win-win effects.

-Chain Catcher: The concept of the Metaverse has also been highly discussed recently, but given the complex sandbox calculations and hardware support, how do you think it will integrate with blockchain games in the future?
+Chain Catcher: The concept of the Metaverse has also been a hot topic recently, but given the complex sandbox calculations and hardware support, how do you see its future integration with blockchain games?

 Fernando Liu: The concept of the Metaverse originally comes from Neal Stephenson's science fiction novel "Snow Crash," literally meaning "beyond the world."
-It is a persistent, shareable virtual space where people can attend school, entertain, socialize, shop, or even work, with the money earned in the virtual space convertible into real currency.
+It is a persistent, shareable virtual space where people can attend school, entertain, socialize, shop, or even work, with earnings in the virtual space convertible to real currency.
 People break the boundaries of space and exist in the "Metaverse" in a digital form.

-It is somewhat similar to the "Oasis" in Ready Player One, which is born from the real world, parallels the real world, and is always online.
-It has a complete operating model, where its economy, data, digital items, and content can all interact.
+It is somewhat similar to the "Oasis" in Ready Player One, originating from the real world but parallel to it, and always online.
+It has a complete operating model, with its economy, data, digital items, and content being interoperable.

 In short, the Metaverse is a more immersive and participatory internet.
 With the application of AR and VR technologies, the realization of the "Oasis" has shifted from an imagined beautiful vision to a concept that is about to be realized.
 Roblox is a concrete example of this concept.